TomKalders/FlowField/README.md

 # Flow Field Implementation

 ## Framework
-The framework used in this project us a school provided c++ framework (Elite Framework).
+The framework used in this project is a school provided c++ framework (Elite Framework).
 It contains math and SDL libraries.
 They also provided basic agents, graphs and navigation colliders.

 ## Purpose